georgy7/build-with-musl/README.md

 # Building single Nim file

-Install the image for compiling and build the image for building:
+Install the image for compiling, build the other image for building:

 ```
 docker pull nimlang/nim:0.18.0-alpine